Enjoy Fashion

 THREDUP

 You’ve probably heard of ThredUp, which offers a more hands-off option for getting rid of old clothes.
 Essentially, you request a kit from ThredUp and fill it up with clothes you no longer want.
 They do need to be in good condition, of course.
 Send the clothing to the company using their included shipping label and they’ll keep track of what sells.
 You can earn cash or choose shopping credits to spend with ThredUp.
 You don’t get to choose the sale price, but you also don’t have to do all the work of selling either.
+For those wondering where to sell clothing without spending a lot of time taking photos and mailing packages out, this is a great option.

 POSHMARK

-Poshmark calls themselves a “social marketplace.”
+Poshmark calls itself a “social marketplace.”
 Not only can you sell clothing here, but you can also build up a network or community.
 Users can go to “virtual shopping parties” and look through other sellers’ available clothing.
 If you want to sell something, just take a photo of it and create a listing on their site.
 You choose the price with Poshmark and you get cash for your sales.
 They give you a pre-paid shipping label to send off your clothing when someone buys it.

 READ: How to Avoid Fast Fashion, Saving the Planet + Your Wallet